 School Setting Requirements:

-Indiana Department of Education does not license support personnel.
-Support personnel must be registered with the Illinois Professional Licensing Agency.
+Indiana DOE does not license support personal.
+SLPA’s must be registered with the Indiana Professional Licensing Agency

 Laws and rules for SLP Aides, Assistants, and Associates, and Audiology Assistants